duduMiyake/duduMiyake/README.md

 Software developer and student
 -------------------------

-Welcome to my GitHub repository! 👋 I'm Eduardo, a passionate Computer Science student currently pursuing my degree.
-I have a keen interest in crafting immersive user experiences through front-end development while also making great back-end systems
+Welcome to my GitHub repository!
+I'm Eduardo, a Computer Science student currently pursuing my degree.
+I'm passionate about crafting creative software, with a special interest in front-end development, while also building solid back-end systems.

-* 🌍  I'm based in Fortaleza, Ceara
+* 🌍  I'm based in Ceara, Brazil
 * 🤝  I'm open to collaborating on interesting and fun projects

 ### LANGUAGES